 Euphorbia atropurpurea Brouss. ex Willd.

-Euphorbia atropurpurea f. atropurpurea, Kanopikon atropurpureum, Tithymalus atropurpureus
+Euphorbia atropurpurea var. atropurpurea, Kanopikon atropurpureum, Tithymalus atropurpureus

 How to Grow and Care